Signetics 2650: Uses

-At least two coin-operated video games were released in the 1980s using the 2650.
-Hunchback, and Hunchback Olympic.

-The processor was also used in the Signetics Instructor 50, which was a small computer designed to teach the use and programming of the Signetics 2650 CPU.
+The processor was also used in the Signetics Instructor 50, which was a small computer designed to teach the use and programming of the 2650 CPU.

 The 2650 was also used in some large items of equipment such as the Tektronix 8540, a microprocessor software development system which supported various in-circuit emulator, trace memory and logic analyser cards for real-time debugging of microprocessor systems, as practiced in the 1980s.
 The 2650 provided the base operating system functions, data transfer, and interface to a host computer or serial computer terminal.

 The processor was most suited as a microcontroller, due to its extensive I/O support: